androdri1998/stopwatch-react/README.md

 `$ npm run dev`

-## Access url printed at terminal
+## Check link

-to see application running
+Access url printed at terminal to see application running

 # Designs